Dr Rair Macedo

 - Research Fellow (Electronic & Nanoscale Engineering)

-I study condensed matter physics and electromagnetic properties of matter.
+I study magnetism and electromagnetic properties of matter.
 My current research interests include:

 - Magnons, polaritons, and optical properties of magnets;